thiswillbeyourgithub/prompt_GPT3/README.md

 What are the main ideas behind Causal Set Theory?
 Causal set theory is a theory that posits that the universe is a set of events, with each event being causally related to the other events in the set.
 The theory is based on the idea that the universe is a four-dimensional manifold, with each event being a point in the manifold.
 The theory posits that the universe is a set of events, with each event being causally related to the other events in the set.
 The theory is based on the idea that the universe is a four-dimensional manifold, with each event being a point in the manifold.
 ####################
+The difference between a normative and a descriptive statement is that a normative statement is a statement that prescribes what ought to be the case, while a descriptive statement is a statement that describes what actually is the case.
+A normative statement is a prescriptive statement, while a descriptive statement is a descriptive statement.
+####################

 ```